Non-stop flights to Chicago (MDW)

 Which airlines fly to Chicago?

-Southwest Airlines, Frontier Airlines and Allegiant operate most flights to Chicago.
+Southwest Airlines, Frontier Airlines and Volaris operate most flights to Chicago.
 To get a full overview of all operating airlines, please use the airline filter.

 Which alliances are flying to Chicago?